Professional wrestling holds: Inverted Indian deathlock

 With the opponent on their back, the wrestler, standing beside them, sits with their leg over and between the opponent's legs (often using a legdrop to the knee).
 The wrestler then places the opponent's far leg in the knee-pit of the near leg, finishing the submission by putting the opponent's ankle on top of their own ankle, rolling both onto their bellies, and pushing back with the wrestler's knees.
-This move has been famously used by Triple H in the WCW.
-It is used by Cody as the American Nightmare.
+This move has been famously used by Triple H in WCW.
+It is used by Cody Rhodes as the American Nightmare.

 Sharpshooter

 Also (and originally) known as a "scorpion hold".
 This move is usually executed on a wrestler lying flat on their back.
 The wrestler executing the move will step between the opponent's legs, grab both of them, and twist them into a knot around their leg.
 Holding the opponent's legs in place, the wrestler then steps over the opponent and turns them over, applying pressure the whole way to cause pain to the knee and legs.
 While applying the pressure to the legs, the wrestler executing the move has a variety of positions they can be in; however, the two most common involve the wrestler standing and leaning back while applying the move or sitting on their opponent's back.
 The move was invented by Riki Choshu but was made famous in the United States by Bret "Hitman" Hart, who gave it the name Sharpshooter to suit his stage name.
-The move was also popularized in the States by Sting, who called the hold the Scorpion Death Lock and applied the hold from a seated position.
-The Rock also used this move as his signature submission move by the name Sharpshooter.
-The only difference between Sting's "Scorpion Death Lock" and the current "Sharpshooter" is which leg the pressure is on, as Sting's targets the right leg and the "Sharpshooter" targets the left leg.
+The move was first popularized in the States by Sting, who called the hold the Scorpion Death Lock and applied the hold from a seated position.
+The only difference between Sting's "Scorpion Death Lock" and the "Sharpshooter" is upon which leg the pressure is applied, as Sting's targets the right leg and the "Sharpshooter" targets the left leg.
 Evil uses a variation called Darkness Scorpion, where the move is preceded by a stomp into the groin area.
 It is currently used by current WWE wrestler Natalya Neidhart as a finisher.
 Famous Luchador Blue Demon Jr. also uses a modified variant of this move as well, in which he does an inverted sharpshooter and then uses his free arm to pull back his opponent's arm.

 Inverted Sharpshooter

 For this variation, the wrestler steps between the opponent's legs with one of their own and crosses the opponent's legs so that their near leg's ankle is in the far leg's knee pit.
 The wrestler then does not mount the opponent, but instead remains to the side of the opponent and pushes to cause pain.
-The Rated R Superstar, Edge used this variation, calling it the Edge-u-cator.
+The Rated R Superstar, Edge used this variation, calling it the Edgecator.